-The Community Health Worker (CHW) Plus pathway combines the liberal arts core with the CHW pathway plus coursework in human services, sociology and psychology.
+The Community Health Worker (CHW) Plus elective pathway combines the liberal arts core with the CHW pathway plus coursework in human services, sociology and psychology.

-The following are the course options for the CHW Plus pathway.
+The following are the course options for the CHW Plus elective pathway.
 Eighteen or nineteen credit hours must be earned through the completion of the required courses and electives.
-Additional requirements: an overall

-GPA of 2.0 or above in all CHW courses is required, a cumulative GPA of 2.0 for all pathway courses, and the completion of a PSY 101 course within the general "core" education requirements.
+Additional requirements: an overall GPA of 2.0 or above in all CHW courses is required, a cumulative GPA of 2.0 for all pathway courses, and the completion of a PSY 101 course within the general "core" education requirements.

-Department & Course Number Course Name Credit Hours CHW 101 Introduction to Health Care 3 CHW 102 Core Competencies for Community Health Workers 3 CHW 103 Clinical Practicum Field Experience 3 HUS 110 Introduction to Human Services 3 HUS 111 Introduction to Social Work 3 One of the following: HUS 206, PSY 212, SCI 201, or SCI 215 Addiction Studies, Adolescent and Adult Development, Allied Health Chemistry, Anatomy and Physiology I 3 or 4 Total 18 or 19
+Department & Course Number Course Name Credit Hours CHW 101 Introduction to Health Care 3 CHW 102 Core Competencies for Community Health Workers 3 CHW 103 Clinical Practicum Field Experience 3 HUS 110 Introduction to Human Services 3 HUS 111 Introduction to Social Work 3 One of the following: HUS Addiction Studies, Human Development Across the Lifespan or 3 or 4 206, HUS 241 or PSY 215, Lifespan Development, Allied Health Chemistry, or Anatomy SCI 201, or SCI 215 and Physiology I Total 18 or 19

-PSY 101 must be taken as a general education, i.e. core, course or elective.
+\ PSY 101 must be taken as a general education, i.e. core, course or elective.